evisha/github-profile-search/README.md

 The application uses lazy-loading to load modules dynamically.

 ## State management
-Use of Akita as State-management library - TBD
+Use of Akita as State-management library to create an example UserDetailsStore

+### LightHouse

 ## Running unit tests